Skip to content

 LoRAX Playbook - Orchestrating Thousands of LoRA Adapters on Kubernetes

-Serving dozens of fine-tuned large language models used to mean provisioning one GPU per model.
-LoRAX (LoRA eXchange) flips that math on its head: keep a single base model in memory and hot-swap lightweight LoRA adapters per request.
+Serving dozens of fine-tuned large language models used to mean one GPU per model.
+LoRAX (LoRA eXchange) keeps a single base model in memory and hot-swaps lightweight LoRA adapters per request.
+Cost per token stays roughly flat as you add fine-tunes.

 The problem LoRAX solves

-Traditional multi-model serving is expensive.
-Each fine-tuned model needs its own GPU memory allocation, which means serving 50 customer-specific models requires 50 separate deployments—or at least 50x the memory.
-The costs scale linearly with every new variant you add.
+Multi-model serving the traditional way is expensive.
+Each fine-tuned model needs its own GPU memory, so serving 50 customer-specific models takes 50 deployments, or at least 50Γ— the memory.
+Cost scales linearly with every new variant.

-LoRAX is an Apache 2.0 project from Predibase that extends the Hugging Face Text Generation Inference server with three critical features: dynamic adapter loading, tiered weight caching, and multi-adapter batching.
-These let you serve hundreds of tenant-specific LoRA adapters on a single Ampere-class GPU without sacrificing throughput or latency.
+LoRAX is an Apache 2.0 project from Predibase.
+It extends the Hugging Face Text Generation Inference server with dynamic adapter loading, tiered weight caching, and multi-adapter batching.
+Together those let you serve hundreds of tenant-specific LoRA adapters on a single Ampere-class GPU without losing throughput or latency.

-Here's the key insight: LoRA fine-tuning produces small delta weights (adapters) rather than full model copies.
-LoRAX exploits this by loading just the base model into GPU memory and injecting adapter weights on demand.
-Unused adapters consume zero VRAM.
+The trick: LoRA fine-tuning produces small delta weights rather than full model copies.
+LoRAX keeps only the base model resident on the GPU and injects adapter weights on demand.
+Adapters that aren't being used cost nothing in VRAM.

-Adapter weights are injected just-in-time for each request.
+Adapter weights are injected just in time for each request.
 The base model stays resident in GPU memory while adapters load on the fly without blocking other requests.
-This means you can catalog thousands of adapters but only pay memory costs for the ones actively serving traffic.
+You can catalog thousands of adapters but only pay memory costs for the ones actively serving traffic.

 LoRAX stages adapters across three layers: GPU VRAM for hot adapters, CPU RAM for warm ones, and disk for cold storage.
-This hierarchy prevents out-of-memory crashes while keeping swap times fast enough that users don't notice the difference.
+The hierarchy avoids out-of-memory crashes and keeps swap times fast enough that users do not notice.

-Here's where the magic happens.
-LoRAX extends continuous batching strategies to work across different adapters in parallel.
-Requests targeting different fine-tunes can share the same forward pass, keeping the GPU fully utilized.
-Benchmarks from Predibase show that processing 1M tokens spread across 32 different adapters takes about the same time as 1M tokens on a single model.
+This is where LoRAX changes the batching behavior.
+It extends continuous batching to work across different adapters in parallel, so requests targeting different fine-tunes can share the same forward pass.
+Predibase benchmarks show that processing 1M tokens spread across 32 different adapters takes roughly the same time as 1M tokens on a single model.

-LoRAX builds on Hugging Face's Text Generation Inference (TGI) server, inheriting production-grade optimizations: FlashAttention 2, paged attention, SGMV kernels for multi-adapter inference, and streaming responses.
-You get the stability of TGI plus the flexibility of dynamic adapter switching.
+LoRAX builds on Hugging Face's Text Generation Inference (TGI), so you inherit TGI's optimizations: FlashAttention 2, paged attention, SGMV kernels for multi-adapter inference, and streaming responses.
+It is TGI plus dynamic adapter switching.

-The chart below demonstrates the cost advantage.
-While traditional dedicated deployments (dark gray) scale linearly—double the models means double the cost—LoRAX (orange) keeps per-token costs nearly flat regardless of how many adapters you serve.
-Even hosted API fine-tunes from providers like OpenAI (light gray) can't match this efficiency for multi-model scenarios.
+The chart makes the point.
+Dedicated deployments (dark gray) scale linearly: double the models, double the cost.
+LoRAX (orange) keeps per-token cost nearly flat as you add adapters.
+Even hosted API fine-tunes from providers like OpenAI (light gray) cannot match it for multi-model workloads.

 LoRAX cost per million tokens vs number of models

-Cost per million tokens as the number of fine-tuned models increases.
-LoRAX maintains near-constant costs through efficient multi-adapter batching, while dedicated deployments scale linearly.
-Source: LoRAX GitHub
+Cost per million tokens as you serve more fine-tuned models.
+LoRAX stays nearly flat through multi-adapter batching; dedicated deployments scale linearly.
+Source: LoRAX GitHub.

 When to use LoRAX

-You're building a platform where each of your 500 customers gets a customized chatbot fine-tuned on their data.
-Traditional serving would require 500 model deployments.
-LoRAX serves all 500 from a single GPU by loading the relevant adapter when a customer request arrives.
+• Multi-tenant SaaS.
+You are building a platform where each of 500 customers gets a chatbot fine-tuned on their data.
+The traditional approach asks for 500 model deployments.
+LoRAX serves all 500 from one GPU by loading the relevant adapter when a customer request arrives.

-Your company maintains specialized LLMs for law, medicine, finance, and engineering.
-Instead of four separate 13B model deployments, LoRAX runs one base LLaMA 2 13B instance and routes to the appropriate adapter based on the incoming request domain.
+• Domain-specific expert routing.
+You maintain specialized LLMs for law, medicine, finance, and engineering.
+Instead of four separate 13B deployments, LoRAX runs one base LLaMA 2 13B and routes to the right adapter based on the request domain.

-Testing 10 different fine-tuning approaches in production?
-With LoRAX you deploy once and switch between variants by changing the adapter_id parameter.
-No infrastructure changes, no service restarts.
+• Rapid experimentation.
+Testing 10 fine-tuning approaches in production?
+Deploy LoRAX once and switch between variants by changing the adapter_id parameter.
+No infrastructure changes or service restarts.

-On-prem installations or edge devices often have limited GPU resources.
-A single NVIDIA A10G can host a quantized 7B base model plus dozens of task-specific adapters, eliminating the need for one GPU per model.
+• Resource-constrained or edge deployments.
+A single NVIDIA A10G can host a quantized 7B base model plus dozens of task-specific adapters, instead of one GPU per model.

 Architecture: memory hierarchy and request scheduling